Transparency

 Health Insurance in Germany — A Short Overview

 Germany’s healthcare system is structured around statutory health insurance (Gesetzliche Krankenversicherung, GKV) as its central pillar, complemented by private health insurance (PKV) for specific groups.
 Statutory health insurance covers the majority of residents and is embedded in a legally regulated framework that ensures broad and predictable access to healthcare services.
+When making a GKV vs PKV comparison, it’s important to keep these details in mind.

 Statutory Health Insurance vs. Private Health Insurance